ncherel/pytorch-liteflownet/README.md

+# Fork differences

+This is a fork of pytorch-liteflownet that supports Pytorch 1.1.0.
+Don't try to use it with recent Pytorch version as you may not get the right results due to API changes.

 # pytorch-liteflownet
 This is a personal reimplementation of LiteFlowNet [1] using PyTorch.
 Should you be making use of this work, please cite the paper accordingly.
 Also, make sure to adhere to the <a href="https://github.com/twhui/LiteFlowNet#license-and-citation">licensing terms</a> of the authors.
 Should you be making use of this particular implementation, please acknowledge it appropriately [2].